 If your course is not working in collaboration with a Program Provider, the preferred student to faculty ratio is adjusted accordingly:

 Additional faculty may at times participate but, at the Department's expense, and approval by the International Education Steering Committee.

-The program fee charged to each student participating on your program is based on the total number of expenses.
+The course fee charged to each student participating on your course is based on the total number of expenses.
 To determine this, continue developing your budget by filling in all the expense items and prices in the "Expenses" section.

 List all items the Program Provider will be responsible for providing, along with the total programmatic cost.

 Once all of your costs are included, there will be a total at the bottom of the "Expenses" section, as well as a balance.
 The next step is to enter a program cost at the top under "Revenues" and adjust it so that it makes the balance at the bottom as close as possible to zero (make sure it is positive number).
 Round up your program fee to a multiple of $50.
 This figure will be the program fee!